ringcentral/ringcentral-api-docs/docs/ai/quick-start.md

 {! mdx_includes/ai-beta-notice.md !}

-Welcome to the RingCentral Platform.
-RingCentral is the leading unified communications platform.
-From one system developers can integrate with, or build products around all the ways people communicate today: SMS, voice, fax, chat and meetings.
+!!! hint "**Calling the RingCentral API for the first time?** We recommend you try out [getting started experience](../../getting-started/)."

-In this Quick Start, we are going to help you create your first "Speech to Text" application on the RingCentral platform in just a few minutes.
+In this quick start, we are going to help you create your first "Speech to Text" application on the RingCentral platform in just a few minutes.
 Let's get started.

 ## Create an App